Financing Your Future Lifestyle Investment Property

 Home Equity Line of Credit (HELOC)

-For the average homeowner, opening a HELOC on your primary residence may be your best option for financing a vacation home.
+For the average homeowner, opening a HELOC on your primary residence maybe your best option for financing a vacation home.
 What is a HELOC?
 Simply put, it’s a loan based on the current equity within a home.
-Some homeowners are able to access up to 90% of their current home’s value when they choose to open a HELOC.
+Some homeowners can access up to 90% of their current home’s value when they choose to open a HELOC.

 Cash-Out Refinance for Primary Residence